 1. The healing power of plants.

-Shamans and indigenous cultures view plants as the doorways to the healing nature of Mother Earth.
-There is an ancient South American belief that for every possible human ailment, there exists a plant (or combination of plants) to heal it.
-Botanists who go into the rainforest or other areas where indigenous peoples have lived for thousands of years without the outside influence of modern society have written that they are simply astounded at the ingenuity of the indigenous people in finding effective health remedies through plants.
+Many Indigenous cultures view plants as the doorways to the healing nature of Mother Earth.
+There is an ancient belief throughout many different cultures in South America that posits that for every possible human ailment, there exists a plant (or combination of plants) to heal it.

-An indigenous shaman might combine two plants that naturally occur hundreds of miles away from each other, and utilize them to create a stunningly precise and effective treatment.
-Without any chemical or biological training, the native people often know the exact ratios of each plant to use in order to create a cure for a disease that chemists and biologists have puzzled over for decades.
-Indigenous peoples often say that the plants communicate with them and guide them in how to utilize their healing powers, and recent scientific studies have found that plants do in fact communicate in various different ways.
-The transformational power of plants for healing purposes is an important aspect of the indigenous worldview and one that continues to amaze modern scientists.
+An Indigenous shaman might combine two plants that naturally occur hundreds of miles away from each other, and utilize them to create a stunningly precise and effective treatment.
+Without any chemical or biological training, many Indigenous people often know the exact ratios of each plant to use in order to create a cure for a disease that chemists and biologists have puzzled over for decades.
+Many Indigenous peoples often say that the plants communicate with them and guide them in how to utilize their healing powers, and recent scientific studies have found that plants do in fact communicate in various different ways.
+The transformational power of plants for healing purposes is an important aspect of many Indigenous cultures and one that continues to amaze conventional scientists.

 2. Sacred rituals.

 Since the beginning of time, people have used rituals and ceremonies to connect with Mother Earth and with the higher powers of the universe.
 These rituals have great transformational power.
-For example, the Achuar people (along with other indigenous peoples of the Amazon rainforest) practice a daily dream sharing ritual.
-It was in part through this sacred process of dreaming and dream sharing that the Pachamama Alliance was brought into existence.
+For example, the Achuar who live in the Amazon practice a daily dream sharing ritual.
 The messages received from the spirits or higher powers during rituals and ceremonies can provide guidance to the people, or the ritual itself may provide a benefit to both the people and the natural world.
-Many indigenous cultures believe that it is critically important for humans to have dancing, singing, and praying rituals in order to raise the energy and health of the planet Earth, particularly during this time of environmental destruction.
+Many Indigenous cultures believe that it is critically important for humans to have dancing, singing, and praying rituals in order to raise the energy and health of the planet Earth, particularly during this time of environmental destruction.

 3. Shapeshifting: the ability to change from one form into another.

-The indigenous peoples of the Amazon rainforest, the Native Americans of the Northwest Coastal areas, and many other indigenous peoples around the world believe that humans can change form.
-A shaman may shapeshift into a jaguar, a killer whale, or a wolf depending on the beliefs and spirit animals of the local peoples.
+Many Indigenous cultures around the world believe that humans can change form.
+A shaman may shapeshift into a jaguar, a killer whale, or a wolf.
 These types of transformations speak of the interconnectedness among all life forms, and also give testament to the ability of the shaman to become a part of nature, and to take on the form of an animal which holds great power for the wellbeing of the community.

 4. Ancient stories and myths.

-The stories and ancestral myths of indigenous people have been passed down through the generations.
-The elders of the community are revered as the keepers of these stories and holders of great wisdom.
-As the stores are retold over and over again, they are imbued with the pervasive belief systems, everyday practices, and mystical occurrences that are part of the community’s day-to-day life.
+The traditional stories of Indigenous people have been passed down through the generations.
+Often, the elders of the community are revered as the keepers of these stories and holders of great wisdom.
+As the stores are retold over and over again, they are imbued with the pervasive belief systems, everyday practices, and the community’s day-to-day life.
 As such, these stories hold great power.
-The Eagle and the Condor story of the Amazon people is an ancient prophesy in which human society splits into two paths: The path of the Eagle, based in logic, the industrial, and the sacred masculine; and the path of the Condor, based in heart, intuition, and the sacred feminine.
-The story says that after a 500-year period in which the Eagle people come to dominate the Earth, the Eagle and the Condor people will come together to create a new level of consciousness for humanity.

 Changing the Dream of the Modern World

-We can see the shift already occurring in our own lives.
+In many ways, we can see the shift already occurring.
 There is a growing trend toward turning away from our widely-accepted cultural norms of materialism and frantic schedules.
 Instead, many people are choosing to get reduce their belongings, simplify their lives, adopt new spiritual practices, and re-focus on what is truly most fulfilling, such as spending more time with family or retreating into nature.

-How does indigenous wisdom relate to our challenges in the modern world?
-What can we learn from ancient cultures, and how can we more wisely seek our own transformation?
+How does Indigenous wisdom relate to our challenges in today's world?
+What can we learn from Indigenous cultures, and how can we more wisely seek our own transformation?

 Here are just a few suggestions: